 Luke 3

 Summary.
-This chapter introduces John as the messenger of the Lord and his work and interaction with people and Jesus.
+This chapter introduces John as the messenger of the Lord and his work and interaction with people and the Lord Jesus.
 The chapter also presents the lineage of Joseph, the earthly caretaker of the beloved Son of God.
 Luke 3:1-6.
 John, the son of Zachariah, is introduced as the messenger of the Lord, preaching the baptism of repentance unto remission of sins, and is linked to the words of Isaiah, the prophet.
 Luke 3:7-14, 18-20.
 John baptizes multitudes of people and teaches them the way to be, preparing the way of the Lord.
 But Herod imprisons him.
 Luke 3:15-17.
-John, as the messenger of the Lord, points people to Jesus as the one that baptizes with the Holy Spirit and with fire.
+As the messenger of the Lord, John points people to the Lord Jesus as the one who baptizes with the Holy Spirit and fire.
 Luke 3:21-22.
-Jesus was baptized in water by John and the Holy Spirit descended upon Him and the Father's Voice from heaven identified Jesus as His beloved Son.
+The Lord Jesus is baptized in water by John, the Holy Spirit descends upon the Lord Jesus, and the Father’s Voice from heaven identifies Him as His beloved Son.
 Luke 3:23-38.
-We are given the genealogy of Joseph, the caretaker of Jesus, from Heli the true father of Joseph, to David through Nathan, to Abraham, and to Adam to show that the Lord keeps His promises to David and Abraham and that Joseph cannot be the birth father of Jesus, he is just His earthly caretaker.
+We are given the genealogy of Joseph, the caretaker of the Lord Jesus, from Heli, the true father of Joseph, to David through Nathan, to Abraham, and to Adam to show that the Lord keeps His promises to David and Abraham and that Joseph cannot be the birth father of the Lord Jesus, he is just His earthly caretaker.

 Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene,

-Comments Luke 3:1 In the beginning of this chapter, the Lord gives details about the leaders of people at that time which none of them had a heart for the Lord God Almighty.
-But in all the evil they will do, the Lord's blessing will overshadow them all.
+At the beginning of this chapter, the Lord gives details about the leaders of the people at that time.
+None of them had a heart for the Lord God Almighty.
+But in all the evil they did, the Lord’s blessing overshadowed them all.

-"Now in the fifteenth year ...".
-In this place, the year is mentioned to specify the time that the Lord's work begins with His messenger.
+“Now in the fifteenth year …” In this place, the year is mentioned to specify the time that the Lord’s work began with His messenger.

 in the high priesthood of Annas and Caiaphas, the word of God came to John the son of Zacharias in the wilderness.

-"in the high priesthood of Annas and Caiaphas".
-People appointed high priests to serve the Lord, but they forgot to think if the Lord approved them as well.
-Both of these are approved by humans but not by God.
+“In the high priesthood of Annas and Caiaphas.”
+People appointed high priests to serve the Lord but forgot to consider whether the Lord also approved them.
+Both of these priests were approved by humans but not by God.

-Q: Why did the Lord bring these two and present them here as high priests?
+Q: Why did the Lord bring these two and present them both here as high priests?
 A: When both names had been put down, we should have noticed it was not the name that the Lord had chosen to be His high priest at that time.
 We can notice this by the work that they have done.
-Their main purpose was to interrupt the Lord's work, and later on this became clear.
+Their main purpose was to interrupt the Lord’s work, and later on, what they did became clear.

-"the word of God came to John the son of Zacharias in the wilderness."
-This connects to previous verses and now we see why John has lived in the wilderness alone.
-John's mind is clear to hearing the voice of the Lord, and he is the messenger of the Lord.
+“The word of God came to John the son of Zacharias in the wilderness.”
+This verse connects to previous verses, and now we see why John lived alone in the wilderness.
+John’s mind was clear, and he could hear the voice of the Lord, and he was the messenger of the Lord.

 And he went into all the surrounding region of the Jordan, proclaiming a baptism of repentance unto remission of sins;

-"repentance unto remission of sins".
-We can see plainly what John preached to people.
+“Repentance unto remission of sins.”
+We can plainly see what John preached to people.
 He told them to come and receive forgiveness for their sins from the Lord.
-John as a messenger has started the work by preparing the way for people to come to the Lord and pointing to them where they should go to receive forgiveness for their sins.
-Later on, he spoke to people more clearly that Jesus is the person he refers to.
+John, as a messenger, started the work by preparing the way for people to come to the Lord and pointing to them where they should go to receive forgiveness for their sins.
+Later, he spoke to people more clearly, saying that the Lord Jesus is the person he refers to.

 as it is written in the book of the words of Isaiah the prophet,